 - Your progress and needs will determine how long you continue your customized exercise program.

 In addition to your exercise program, you’ll also complete individual and group education to help you better understand your condition and learn ways to improve your cardiovascular and overall health.
 This may lead you to other intervention programs such as smoking cessation, nutritional counseling and stress management.

-The Providence Puff-Ins Pulmonary Rehabilitation Program helps patients with qualifying pulmonary diseases learn how to successfully manage the daily challenges of living with this condition.
+The Providence Pulmonary Rehabilitation Program helps patients with qualifying pulmonary diseases including long-COVID-19 learn how to successfully manage the daily challenges of living with this condition.
 This 10-week program consists of education and exercise classes that are tailored to your current functional ability, pulmonary status and physical fitness.

 A physician referral is required to begin this program.
 We can fax a referral order to your doctor’s office.
 Please note our intent is to complement your doctor’s care, not replace it.